reuters-graphics/bluprint_graphics-kit/docs/developers/data.md

 {/if}
 ```

-**Remember**, because we have to wait for the async fetch to get your data, any content made from this data won't be baked out into the page.
+**Remember**, because we have to wait for the async function to fetch your data, any content made from this data won't be baked out into the page.
 That means your component will be slower to load and not as accessible or SEO friendly.
 If your data is static, use one of the patterns above.
-If not, then that slowness is the cost of keeping your page up to date.
+If not, then that slowness is the cost of keeping your page up-to-date.